ctkelley/MPResults/README.md

 1. Clone the repo and a directory called MPResults2019 will appear somewhere on your computer.
    If the directory is named MPResults2019-master or something like that, rename it to MPResults2019
-2. Put that directory in your Julia LOAD_PATH.
+2. Move that directory to someplace reasonable and put it in your Julia LOAD_PATH with the command push!(LOAD_PATH,"/Users/yourid/whereyouputit/MPResults2019") You must use the absolute pathname (ie starting with /Users for Mac) for this.
 3. Type __using MPResults2019__ at the Julia prompt and you're ready to go.
    If you get complaints about missing packages, install those packages.